cssnr/zipline-android-docs/docs/guides/get-started.md

 To log in you need to enter your Zipline Server URL, Username and Password.

-You can copy the URL from your web browser and remove the `/dashboard` from the end.
+You can copy the URL from your web browser, paste everything before `/dashboard`.

 If you have Two-Factor enabled you will be prompted to enter a code after successful login.